determined-ai/pdk/deploy/deploy_aws.md

 kubectl run psql -it --rm=true --image=postgres:13 --command -- psql -h ${RDS_CONNECTION_URL} -U postgres postgres

 # The prompt will freeze as it loads the pod.
 Wait for the message "If you don't see a command prompt, try pressing enter".
-# Then, type the password and press enter.
+# Then, type (or paste) the password and press enter.

 postgres=> CREATE DATABASE pachyderm;